MgHtinLynn/HtinLynn/README.md

 ## Detail Information
 -	Father's Name  -U Hsan Aung
+- 	Age- 23

 ## EDUCATION & TRAINING
--	Four Year (E-major) Distance in Dagon University
+-	Final Year (E-major) Distance in Dagon University
 -	International Diploma In Computer Studies and Level 5 Diploma in computing MCC

 ## EMPLOYMENT EXPERIENCE
 -	Work training in Winner Computer Group at 7 months 2011
 -	Intern Developer by Work training in Techs star IT provider at 2 months on 2014
 -	Junior Developer In New West Company Ltd. At 8 month in 2015
--	Developer In Xan IT Solutions With ACE At 1 years and 4 months from 2016 Dec to currently now
+-	Developer In Xan IT Solutions With ACE At 1 years from 2015 Dec to 2016 Dec
+-	Senior Developer In KBZ Mobile Banking Project currently now

 ## PROJECT EXPERIENCE
--	**KBZ Mobile Banking** 4 months(Senior Developer)
+-	**KBZ Mobile Banking** (Senior Developer)
 	1. XSL, XML , Oracle
 	2. HTML, CSS, Javascirpts, Ajax, JQuery
 	3. Gitlabs